 How Long Does A Worker Bee Live?

-As they prepare for winter, the level of activity reduces.
-The queen stops laying eggs to reduce the resources needed to get the colony through the cold season.
-The foraging activity grinds to a halt and the purpose of the worker bee is to keep themselves and the queen warm enough to get through the winter.
+As the bees prepare for winter, the level of activity reduces.
+The queens stopped laying eggs to reduce the resources needed to get the colonies through the cold season.
+The foraging activity grinds to a halt, and the purpose of the worker bees is to keep themselves and the queen warm enough to survive the winter.

 The worker honey bees live about 4-6 months since there’s no brood to replace them during the winter period.